DFEAGILEDEVOPS/cloud-platform-docs/docs/platform_technologies.rst

 * Deploy configuration as to how the software runs on the plant.
 * Promote software and configuration between plant environments.

 In the strictest sence the platform is agnostic as to the software development live cycle orchastrated by VSTS.
 In practice the platform team will supply templates as to how VSTS builds software that is to be released for testing.
 Platform templates and automation combined with role based access controls will enforce software standards.
-Active Directory will be used for authentication and group membership to enforce access controls across the platform.
+Active Directory will be used for authentication and group membership to provide access controls across the platform.

 .. note::
     You can learn more about Visual Studio Team Services from the `Microsoft website <https://azure.microsoft.com/en-gb/services/visual-studio-team-services/>`_ and the `Build and Release <https://docs.microsoft.com/pdfstore/en-us/MSDN.team-services/live/build-release.pdf>`_ documentation.